FROM OCTOBER 2018 ISSUE OF WEST END PHOENIX

 Jalani Morgan obtained his credentials with the promise of showing the game with a new view-- a view, I believe, that only a great shooter and avowed fan like Jalani could get-- and here is the result.
-The photos may pop with an alacrity that belies the Juneness of the affair, but I like to think that it's the softness of mid-summer that allowed him inside: the game relaxing to let itself be seen.
-These photos are the first in a series that will continue the rest of the major league season.
+The photos may pop with an alacrity that belies the Augustness of the affair, but I like to think that it's the softness of summer that allowed him inside: the game relaxing to let itself be seen.
+These photos are the second in a series that will continue the rest of the major league season.
 Enjoy.
-VIEW PHOTOS
+VIEW PART 2 //// VIEW PART 1

 Thank you to everyone who worked so hard to make it happen, came to the Gladstone, watched online, called in to Subscribe.
 We had over 100 subscriptions and raised almost $25k in donations!!
 Wow.